6 Month Old Suddenly Won’t Sleep Through the Night

 New expectations.

-👉 less change works better
+But often, less change works better.

 Consistency supports your baby more than constant adjustment.